nonsodaniel/Th_demo/README.md

 * In the early stage, I encountered some challenges working with EsLint Prettier rules without the prettier extension

-* Working with a short period of time because I couldn't start on the expected date due to some emergency situation. **Thankful for the time expansion.**

 * Some style properties in the figma design board wasn't accessible